Existing Cellnex shareholders to take 18.77% of capital increase

-MADRID, July 23 (Reuters) - Cellnex said on Thursday existing shareholders representing 18.77% of the company’s capital committed to take part in a 4 billion euro ($4.6 billion) capital increase in proportion to their holdings.
+MADRID (Reuters) - Cellnex (CLNX.MC) said on Thursday existing shareholders representing 18.77% of the company’s capital committed to take part in a 4 billion euro ($4.6 billion) capital increase in proportion to their holdings.

 The company has said it would use proceeds of the capital increase to expand its infrastructure portfolio.